ChangePool/cardano-improvement-proposals/incentives/response.md

 Higher levels in Maslow's hierarchy associated with thriving—which we want for Cardano—tend to be more robust, positive sum, win-win situations driven by possibility, innovation, creativity, collaboration and trade.

+Absence of higher-level motivators suggests that lower-level needs have not been met.

 ## Rationale

 While the _Analysis of Cardano's Incentive Mechanism_ report concludes that determining a set of parameters to address the identified concerns is relatively straightforward, applying a sound research-based model allowing for the possibility of mass adoption, details in the report indicate that no combination of mechanisms and parameters alone may sufficiently incentivize or encourage a healthier, more responsive and responsible Cardano ecosystem.